t1rxdqq/t1rxdqq.github.io/index.md

 ...
 ```

+Token and cluster can be created on the [official website](https://kirodb.herokuapp.com/)

 The library has two classes - **kiro or asynckiro**
 They are similar methods, but the difference is in the function call.